dojo/docs/dojo/getComputedStyle.rst

 Dojo 1.7 (AMD)
 --------------
-In dojo 1.7, dojo.getComputedStyle has been kept in dojo/_base/html as a compatibility of dojo version before, it is a alias of style.getComputedStyle in dojo/dom-style.
+In dojo 1.7, dojo.getComputedStyle has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of style.getComputedStyle in dojo/dom-style.

 .. code-block :: javascript